 Are the departments staying within the allocated budgets?

-Do you always know whether any department will go over budget before making the purchase?
+Do you always know whether any department will go over budget before purchasing?

-Or you might be a non-for-profit and worried if you have sufficient funding from grants to do what you do.
+Or you might be a not-for-profit and worried if you have sufficient grant funding to do what you do.

 Do you have to wait for the month-end to see if you are over or under budget?

-As a CFO, these are the last things you should worry about, assuming you have proper controls in place.
+As a CFO, these are the last things you should worry about, assuming you have proper controls.

-If you are dealing with any of the above issues, you probably don’t have a purchasing process that aligns with your budget management process.
+If you are dealing with any of the above issues, you probably don’t have a purchase order approval process that aligns with your budget management process.

-Or you don’t have a purchase approval or procurement process.
+Or you don’t have purchase approval steps or a procurement process.

 In this article, we will cover